Community Host Organizations

 Are you interested in being a Community Host Organization for College Corps?

-We are currently accepting applications for the 23-24 Academic Year!
+We will be accepting applications for the 24-25 Academic Year in early 2024!
 Organizations

 must be non-profit or governmental agencies that work in the focus areas of climate

 The same application is being used for Cuesta College, Allan Hancock College, and Cal Poly.

 Application coming soon!